Battle of Hodeidah: Stockholm agreement

 The agreement was spearheaded by the UN amid increasing concerns of humanitarian disaster in Yemen.
-Al Hudaydah is seen as the major port that facilitates the delivery of humanitarian aid to the rest of Yemen.
+Hodeidah is seen as the major port that facilitates the delivery of humanitarian aid to the rest of Yemen.
 The UN brokered ceasefire was organized by UN special envoy to Yemen Martin Griffiths, while the main two officials representing the warring factions were Mohamed Abdel Salam, the Houthi spokesman, and Khaled al-Yamani, the Foreign Minister of the Internationally recognized Yemeni government.
 The agreement was hailed as a major step towards a peace process in Yemen, and the Saudi-led coalition welcomed the agreement.
 However, the agreement was never fully implemented, and no detailed arrangement for the withdrawal of forces was made, leading to an impasse.
-Houthi forces refused to withdraw from Hudaydah in 2019, and Hadi's forces have accused the Houthis of repeatedly violating the ceasefire around Hudaydah.
+Houthi forces refused to withdraw from Hodeidah in 2019, and Hadi's forces have accused the Houthis of repeatedly violating the ceasefire around Hodeidah.

 UN Mission to Support the Hodeidah Agreement

 In January 2019, the UN Mission to Support the Hodeidah Agreement began.